Divzdj/Cricsheet_Match_Data_Analysis/README.md

 git push --force origin main

-Run the ETL Process (Database Creation):
+2.Run the ETL Process (Database Creation):

 python transform_load.py

 This step creates the cricket_data.db file.

-Run the Visualization Process (Generate Plots):
+3.Run the Visualization Process (Generate Plots):

 python data_visuals.py

-This step generates 10 PNG image files in the data/results/visuals folder.
+This step generates  PNG image files in the data/results/visuals folder.

-📈 Analytical Results and Interactive Dashboard
+**Analytical Results and Interactive Dashboard**

 The most significant findings from this analysis have been compiled into an interactive Tableau dashboard, allowing for detailed exploration of match trends, venue performance, and player statistics across all formats.

 Click here to view the live interactive dashboard:

 Global Cricket Performance Analysis (2000 - Present) - Tableau Dashboard

-📜 Data Source & Licensing
-The raw data used for this project is sourced from:

-Cricsheet: Providing comprehensive ball-by-ball data for cricket matches globally.